60x60: Athena Mix

 The Athena mix was created in 2011 and it contains works only from women composers.
 The mix was named after the Athena Festival and was "macro-composed" by Sabrina Peña Young The first all women 60x60 mix contained the notable composers: Eve Beglarian, Joan Labarbara, Annea Lockwood, Pauline Oliveros, Maggi Payne, Alice Shields, Daria Semegen, and Laurie Spiegel.

 "The 60×60 Athena Mix accomplishes much in its showcase of talented women from a global perspective.
 The 60×60 Athena Mix is a creative way to celebrate International Women's Day, a day set aside to celebrate the accomplishments and achievement of women around the world."

 In 2012 Sabrina Peña Young coordinated another Athena Mix of all women composers to contribute to the 60x60 projects decade celebration.
-The concert performed on International Woman's Day on Friday 8 March 2013 at Harris Museum & Art Gallery in Lancashire, United Kingdom.
+The concert performed on International Women's Day on Friday 8 March 2013 at Harris Museum & Art Gallery in Lancashire, United Kingdom.